TheSteeb/react-weather-app/README.md

-# Simple Reach Weather App
+# Simple React Weather App

 Utilizing [OpenWeather's](https://openweathermap.org/) and the clients current geolocation (currently requires location services), the app will render the current weather conditions for today.